The Moving Child Films I, II and III

 Screenings and Keynotes

 We are delighted to support screenings of The Moving Child Films I, II or III in and for diverse communities!
-We ask you to please contact us for permission to screen the films for audiences larger than 10 people.
+We ask you to please contact us for permission to screen the films for audiences larger than 12 people, as we can also offer you support for that process, possibly help you advertise a screening event through our website or social media and provide you with graphics.

 Keynotes